Chapter 7 : Ravenclaw v. Gryffindor.

 “It’s not like you to forget anything.
 Do you want to walk back and see if they’ve fallen out somewhere?”

 She continued examining her bag.
-“I suppose I’d better, but I really don’t see how they can have.
+“I suppose I’d better, but I really don’t see how they could have.
 There isn’t a tear in it or anything.
 You don’t have to come with me.
 I don’t want to make you late.”

 “It’s all right.
 It won’t take us that long.”